| At least 50 people from at least five EU states attended this session,

 of the university in Sevilla.

-Because the larger trade unions give little attention to migrant and
+Because the larger trade unions give little attention

 and three other small unions involved with temporary workers.
-They want a
+They want

 joint collective agreement for this sector.
 However, the migrants workers’